 There are multi-dimensional effects of inflation on an economy both at the micro and macro levels.
-It redistributes income: distorts relative prices: destabilises employment, tax, saving and investment policies, and finally it may bring in recession and depression in an economy.
-We may have a brief and objective look on the effects of inflation as given below:
+It redistributes income, distorts relative prices, destabilises employment, tax, saving and investment policies, and finally it may bring in recession and depression in an economy.
+A brief and objective overview of the effects of inflation is given below: